b-cheung/Astro-Party/README.md

 University of Texas EE319K Game Design Lab

 We recreated a popular iOS mobile game called [Astro Party](https://itunes.apple.com/us/app/astro-party/id904693943?mt=8) on the EK-TM4C123GXL Launchpad.
 Astro Party is a 1v1 game in which each player controls their spaceship and shoot each other.

 ### Basic Rules
-Your ship is always accelerating in the direction it is facing Your ship can only rotate one direction with a button press (clockwise or counter-clockwise) Each ship has a maximum of 3 bullets (bullets reload after active ones explode) A round ends when one of the ships is destroyed
+Your ship is always accelerating in the direction it is currently facing Your ship can only rotate one direction with a button press (clockwise or counter-clockwise) Each ship has a maximum of 3 bullets (bullets reload after active ones explode) A round ends when one of the ships is destroyed